Bayesian Posterior Interval Calibration to Improve the Interpretability of Observational Studies: Methods

 \subsection{Negative and Positive Controls}

-A "negative control" comprises a target treatment, a comparator treatment, an outcome, and nesting cohort where neither the target treatment nor the comparator treatment are believed to cause the corresponding outcome.
-Therefore the true effect sizes for the direct causal effect of the target treatment on the outcome, the direct causal effect of the comparator on the outcome, and the comparative effect of the target treatment versus the comparator treatment on the outcome are all 1.
+A ``negative control'' comprises of a drug and an outcome, where we believe that the drug does not cause the outcome.
+In this work, we use these negative controls in pairs in which we consider both a target treatment and a comparator treatment, in order to use the data that we are analyzing found in the comparative effectiveness study \citep{schuemie_empirical_2018}.
+These data will be described in greater detail in Subsection \ref{datadescr}.
+Thus, for this work, a negative control comprises of a target treatment, a comparator treatment, an outcome, and nesting cohort where neither the target treatment nor the comparator treatment are believed to cause the corresponding outcome.
+Therefore, the true effect sizes for the direct causal effect of the target treatment on the outcome, the direct causal effect of the comparator on the outcome, and the comparative effect of the target treatment versus the comparator treatment on the outcome are all 1.
 For example, consider the first row of Table~\ref{Gold}, and let $y$ denote the outcome ``acute pancreatitis'' and $x=j$ denote the treatment brinzolamide.
 Because we assume we have a negative control, the relative risk must be 1, and we therefore have

 As a consequence, both $\mu_{cx}=1$ and $h_{cx}(t)=1.$